Terraform

 Readiness endpoint

-The readiness endpoint checks if Terraform Enterprise is ready to accept requests.
-It performs a quick health check of critical subsystems and returns the current readiness status.
+Terraform Enterprise provides two readiness endpoints that check if nodes are ready to accept requests.
+Both endpoints perform quick health checks of critical subsystems and return the current readiness status.

 GET /api/v1/health/readiness